abhidesikan/madras-medley/content/book-reviews/letters-astro.md

 ---
-title: "Letters from an Astrophysicist by Neil deGrasse Tyson"
+title: "Letters from an Astrophysicist by Neil deGrasse Tyson - Review by Abhishek Desikan"
 date: 2019-11-11T22:41:45-08:00
 draft: false
 ---